 LASIK eye surgery is a safe and effective treatment which can help lessen a patient’s need for glasses or contact lenses.
 LASIK is a great option for many patients who are myopic, hyperopic, and who have an astigmatism.
 LASIK surgery cannot treat patients who are presbyopic.
-Depending on your exact prescription, Dr. Kraff can sometimes perform what’s known as monovision LASIK.
+Depending on your exact prescription, Dr. Kraff can sometimes perform what’s known as monovision LASIK, or LASIK for presbyopia.
 With monovision, Dr. Kraff is correcting your dominant eye for distance and under-correcting your non-dominant eye for near.
 Together, with both eyes open, a patient can maintain good distance vision, while maintaining some near vision.
 Please note that monovision doesn't get a patient out of readers completely, but helps to lessen their day-to-day dependency on them.
 If a patient is only presbyopic, with no other type of refractive error, monovision LASIK may not be an option for them.

 Presbyopia, also known as age-related farsightedness, is the normal aging process of the eye.
 We are all born with a lens that sits behind the colored part of our eye.
 This lens is attached to muscles and depending on where we hold an object, those muscles contract to adjust the lens and bring an image into focus.
 As we age, the muscles lose their elasticity and no longer adjust the lens.
 To accommodate for this, a patient must start wearing reading glasses to help magnify the image they are trying to see up close.